arivan-amin/Clean-Architecture-Microservices/README.md

    docker compose up -d
    ```
 5. **Start the services(Patient, Audit,...) manually or uncomment the section in docker compose file
-   to run everything with docker compose:**
+   to run everything with Docker Compose:**
    ```
    docker compose up -d
    ```